okeeffed/dennisokeeffe-blog/content/blog/2020-12-02-building-a-ui-component-library-with-react-and-typescript.md

 ---
-title: Building A Design System Package With create-react-app, Storybook, TypeScript And React In 15 Minutes
+title: Building A Design System Package With Storybook, TypeScript And React In 15 Minutes
 description: Have you ever wanted to build a UI Component Library with TypeScript and React?
 This blog post will take you through a straightforward set up that uses the bare minimum to get a working component library that you can re-use across your different React projects.
 date: "2020-12-02"
 tags: react,typescript,tutorial,components